magnumcreative/html5-bootstrap-init/README.md

 It includes Grunt plugins: uglify, watch, jshint, less

-Create a "/src" dir for you development files and a "/js" dir for production files

-Create a "/less" dir for development files and a "/css" dir for production files

-The above directories can be modified in the package.json if required.
+Default directory structure will be created if it does not exist when "grunt" is run.
+The default directory structure for js/less/css/src can be modified in the package.json file